-Synonymous (Ps) and non-synonymous (Pn) nucleotide diversity were estimated from seq\stat\coding written from the Bio++ library (Available as Supplementary data; Guéguen et al., 2013).
+Synonymous (Ps) and non-synonymous (Pn) nucleotide diversities were estimated from seq_stat_coding written from the Bio++ library (Available as Supplementary data; Guéguen et al., 2013).
 The mean Pn/Ps was computed as the sum of Pn over the sum of Ps (Wolf et al., 2009).
 Ps of concatenated sequences of control genes were estimated for each species of our dataset.
-For the whole-genome sequence species, we compared the Pn/Ps and Ps estimated obtained using the 97 control genes with the values from Leroy et al., (2021b; ~5000 genes used in their study).
+For the whole-genome sequenced species, we compared the Pn/Ps and Ps estimated from the 97 control genes with the values from Leroy et al., (2021b; ~5000 genes used in their study).
 Pn/Ps and Ps correlations showed a R2 of 0.6 and 0.95 respectively (Figure S6).
-Thus, the 97 control genes used in our study were representative of a larger set.
+Thus, the 97 control genes used in our study were representative of the larger set of genes from Leroy et al (2021b).
 This allowed us to identify Phylloscopus trochilus as an outlier.
 Unlike for all other species (e.g. Fringilla coelebs, Figure S7), synonymous polymorphism level was correlated to the amount of missing data in P. trochilus alignments (Figure S7).
 As such, we excluded P. trochilus from further analysis.